KreasiMaju/flox-react/README.md

 ## 🤝 Contributing

-Kontribusi sangat welcome!
-Silakan buat issue atau pull request.
+Contributions are very welcome!
+Please create issues or pull requests.

 ## 📄 License

-MIT License - bebas digunakan untuk project apapun!
+MIT License - free to use for any project!

 ---

-**Flox** - State management yang mudah, powerful, dan menyenangkan! 🎉
+**Flox** - State management that's easy, powerful, and enjoyable! 🎉